-I am the daughter of two blue collar parents… I attended College but didn’t finish… I had regular jobs like anyone else… and then because I was frustrated with being someone’s employee, I created two profitable businesses before I was 30 years old.
+I am the daughter of two blue collar parents… I attended College but it was 20 years before I went back to school… I had regular jobs like anyone else… and then because I was frustrated with being someone’s employee, I created two profitable businesses before I was 30 years old.

-To save you from a few of the hardest knocks, there are a few things you need to know.
+To help you get the momentum you need to begin learning and to save you from a few of the hardest knocks, there are a few things you need to know.
 Consider these lessons the foundation of your new found skill-sets as a self-taught business owner.

 Lesson 1 – You don’t even know you don’t know!

 Rather than restate what’s already been said so well, I think you’ll have a better understanding of this lesson if you visit Steve Schwartz’s blog and read “No One Knows What the F*** They’re Doing (or “The 3 Types of Knowledge”).”